ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 You can write robot code with any text editor / code editor.
 However, using Visual Studio Code (VSCode) is recommended as an extension is provided to generate ArPiRobot projects.

 - [VSCode Download for Windows, macOS, Linux](https://code.visualstudio.com/)
-- ArPiRobot extension: Currently, this extension is not on the VSCode marketplace so you will need to download it from the [downloads](../../downloads.md) page.
+- ArPiRobot extension: Download from the [downloads](../../downloads.md) page.
 The downloaded file will be a `.vsix` file.
 It can be installed by opening VSCode, navigating to the extensions panel (fourth item down on the left menu bar) and choosing `Install from VSIX...` in the menu in the top right of the extensions panel.

 - Finally, it is recommended to install the following extensions (depending on which programming language you plan to use).
 These can be installed from the VSCode marketplace by searching in the extensions panel.
     - **C++**: C/C++ Extension Pack (By Microsoft)